-Kazuko celebrates 27 years of ownership at PWB
+Kazuko celebrated decades of ownership at PWB

 She was brought up to cherish many of the Samurai principles such as benevolence, love, affection for others, and sympathy.

 After moving from Japan to Canada in the late 1970s, Kazuko began buying and exporting Canadian goods to Japan.
 This included such products as herring, peat moss, log homes and PWB's Dragon Dry beer.
 In 1990, however, the owners of Pacific Western Brewing had run into serious financial difficulties; even the unionized employees had not been paid for two months, and efforts to sell the operation to Cariboo’s larger competitors such as Labatt and Molsons were unsuccessful.
 Kazuko decided to buy the company and a year later became the brewery’s seventh and longest-serving owner and the first Asian-Canadian brewery owner in Canada.

 After Kazuko took ownership of the company, rather than eliminate the union, she embraced it and salvaged 50 well-paying jobs.
 She went about rebuilding the company using two basic concepts: quality and innovation.
 Kazuko pursued and obtained the ISO 9001 quality manufacturing standard in 2004 – a first for a brewery in North America.
 In 2005, the brewery became the first Canadian brewery to be awarded a gold medal at the Industry International Awards in Munich, Germany.

 Kazuko also developed and marketed to Japan a low-malt beer known as Happoshu that quickly became popular among consumers.

 Kazuko owned PWB for more than 27 years and during that time she grew the business, the workforce and its contributions to the Prince George Community as well as the BC and Alberta communities emphasizing three things: quality, quality, and quality.